For info on the thematic structure, see the introduction page.

 The second best option in a heroic society for the solution of a conflict: a duel between the champions of both sides.
 But first some exercises in irony and an introduction to Hector, the real hero.

 Compare this theme to the corresponding Truce and Duel I. There the myth is discussed with respect to the Menelaos-Paris situation.
 Within this context, the Trojans are of course to blame while the gods are shown to be responsible for the continuation of the war.
-Not that that diminishes human responsibility of course.
+Not that that diminishes human responsibility.
 In Truce and Duel 2, the duel is more about "who is best" and the blame for the war is put squarely on the people.
 Both parties are shown making their decision.
 At this point, the war could have been stopped.
-But the Trojans make an offer they know the Achaeans will not accept, the Achaeans do not even care about offers, nor even about Helen (Il 7.400-).
+But the Trojans make an offer they know the Achaians will not accept, the Achaians do not even care about offers, nor even about Helen (Il 7.400-).
 Both sides think they are going to win.
 Some realistic politics here...

 6.73 Helenos has a solution